SolarArbiter/SolarArbiter.github.io/_posts/2019-09-30-Anonymous-Data.md

 Several stakeholders have expressed interest in publicly sharing anonymous power plant data in the Solar Forecast Arbiter.
-While do not explicitly support anonymous data exchange, we can provide some recommendations for how to use the Arbiter's features to accomplish the task.
+While do not explicitly support anonymous data exchange, we can provide some recommendations for how to use the Arbiter's features to accomplish this goal.
 Please keep in mind that these are only recommendations for how to conceal plant identity -- they do **not** guarantee anonymity!
+It is solely the user's responsibility to provide enough information about the plant to be useful, but not so much as to reveal its identity.

 ## Location

-The first challenge for making a plant anonymous is determining how to specify the location.
+The first challenge for making a plant anonymous is determining how to specify its location.
 Forecast techniques that rely on numerical weather models or satellite data need to know plant location with a reasonable degree of accuracy.
-On the other hand, the plant location must be sufficently vague so as to make it impossible to determine which of many plants it may be in a region.
-Regions with sparse plants therefore require specification of less precise coordinates than regions with many plants.
+On the other hand, the plant location must be sufficently vague so as to make it impossible to determine which of many plants it may be within a region.
+Regions with only a few plants therefore require specification of less precise coordinates than regions with many plants.
 Clicking around Google Maps or Google Earth are easy ways to find suitable coordinates.
+We also recommend that users make a note in the *extra parameters* metadata field to indicate that the metadata describes an anonymous plant in the region.

 The xkcd comic below provides some practical guidance on what the digits of latitude and longitude coordinates specify: